-Residential real estate is not further categorized into classes, but consists of loans secured by 1-4 family residential properties and home equity lines of credit and loans.
+Residential real estate is further categorized into the following classes: residential mortgages (loans secured by 1-4 family residential properties and home equity loans) and home equity lines of credit.
 Our bank's underwriting standards typically require LTV ratios of not more than 80%, although higher levels are permitted with accompanying mortgage insurance.
-First mortgage loans secured by residential properties generally carry a moderate level of credit risk, with an average loan size of approximately \$300,000.
+First mortgage loans secured by residential properties generally carry a moderate level of credit risk, with an average loan size of approximately \$335,000.
 Residential mortgage loan production is added to our loan portfolio or is sold in the secondary market, based on management's evaluation of our liquidity, capital and loan portfolio mix as well as market conditions.
 Changes in interest rates, the economic environment and other market factors have impacted, and will likely continue to impact, the marketability and value of collateral and the financial condition of our borrowers which impacts the level of credit risk inherent in this portfolio, although we remain a supply constrained housing environment in Hawaii.
-Geographic concentrations exist for this portfolio as nearly all residential mortgage loans and home equity lines of credit and loans outstanding are for residences located in Hawaii, Guam or Saipan.
+Geographic concentrations exist for this portfolio as nearly all residential mortgage loans and home equity lines of credit are for residences located in Hawaii, Guam or Saipan.
 These island locales are susceptible to a wide array of potential natural disasters including, but not limited to, hurricanes, floods, tsunamis and earthquakes.
-We offer fixed and variable rate home equity loans, with variable rate loans underwritten at fully-indexed interest rates.
-Our procedures for underwriting home equity loans include an assessment of an applicant's overall financial capacity and repayment ability.
-Decisions are primarily based on repayment ability via debt to income ratios, LTV ratios and credit scores.
+We offer home equity lines of credit with variable rates; fixed rate options may be available post-closing.
+All lines are underwritten at 2% over the fully indexed rate.
+Our procedures for underwriting home equity lines of credit include an assessment of an applicant's overall financial capacity and repayment ability.
+Decisions are primarily based on repayment ability via debt-to-income ratios, LTV ratios and an evaluation of credit history.

 Consumer lending is further categorized into the following classes of loans: credit cards, automobile loans and other consumer-related installment loans.
 Consumer loans are either unsecured or secured by the borrower's personal assets.
 The average loan size is generally small and risk is diversified among many borrowers.
 We offer a wide array of credit cards for business and personal use.
 In general, our customers are attracted to our credit card offerings on the basis of price, credit limit, reward programs and other product features.
 Credit card underwriting decisions are generally based on repayment ability of our borrower via DTI ratios, credit bureau information, including payment history, debt burden and credit scores, such as FICO, and analysis of financial capacity.
 Automobile lending activities include loans and leases secured by new or used automobiles.
 We originate the majority of our automobile loans and leases on an indirect basis through selected dealerships.
 Our procedures for underwriting automobile loans include an assessment of an applicant's overall financial capacity and repayment ability, credit history and the ability to meet existing obligations and payments on the proposed loan or lease.
 Although an applicant's creditworthiness is the primary consideration, the underwriting process also includes a comparison of the value of the collateral security to the proposed loan amount.
-We require borrowers to maintain full coverage automobile insurance on automobile loans and leases, with the Bank listed as either the loss payee or additional insured.
+We require borrowers to maintain full coverage automobile insurance on automobile loans and leases, with the Bank listed as either the loss pavee or additional insured.
 Installment loans consist of open and closed end facilities for personal and household purchases.
 We seek to maintain reasonable levels of risk in installment lending by following prudent underwriting guidelines which include an evaluation of personal credit history and cash flow.